 Texture and muted color schemes create the gritty but expensive feel of Garrett Karol’s work.
 “I really like to print on cream paper and off-white paper too,” the Missouri-based designer says.
 “It looks nice.”

-Whether intentional or not, Karol’s use of subdued color palettes paired with dark overlays of texture has become his brand and can largely be attributed to the young designer’s success.
+Whether intentional or not, Karol’s use of subdued color palettes paired with dark overlays has become his brand and can largely be attributed to his success.

 “It was a move to Austin, Texas in 1978 that touched off my fascination with poster art,” says Nels Jacobson, better known as psychedelic-poster artist Jagmo.
 “That move changed my life.”